 Dashan Station Introduction

-Dashan Station was opened on October 11, 1922, during the Taisho era, and was originally named "Dashanjiao Station."
-The nearby sand dunes were suitable for growing watermelons.
-During the Japanese occupation, this station mainly transported rice.
-The exterior and interior architecture fully reflect the social and historical background of that time, making it one of the few remaining examples of a hybrid Japanese-Western wooden train station structure in Taiwan and a typical representative of small railway stations during the Japanese period.
-However, the steep gradients of the mountain railway limited transportation efficiency.
-In light of this, the coastal railway was completed and opened for service on October 10, 1922.
+Dashan Station was opened on October 11, 1922 (Taisho 11), originally called "Dashanjiao Station," and was surrounded by sand dunes that were suitable for growing watermelons.
+During the Japanese colonial period, this station primarily facilitated rice transportation.
+The exterior and interior architecture vividly reflect the historical and social context of that era, making it one of the few remaining examples of a hybrid Japanese-Western wooden station building in Taiwan.
+It is a representative of small railway stations from the Japanese colonial period.
+However, due to the steep gradients of the mountain railway, transportation efficiency was limited, leading to the completion and opening of the coastal railway on October 10, 1922 (Taisho 11).